 To light a fire is to invite the others in, is to send a

 In Arabic, the word ‘mish’aal’ means ‘bonfire’.
 It comes from the verb ‘to burn’ or ‘to light’ and is also used as a figure of speech – ‘they burn with a passion.’

 Traditionally when nomadic tribes, travelling through the desert, set up base for an overnight rest, they would often start a fire, whose light and smoke could be seen from vast distances in the sky.
 Such a bonfire sent a message to other travellers that they would be welcome to stop and join the tribe in sharing food and water.
 In this way, Al-Mish’aal is a symbol of welcome, hospitality.
 It is an open invitation for communication and discourse with others.

-Al Mish’all at Wyndham Street is a new building-based project which sees us taking up residence at a community space in the heart of Riverside.
+Al Mish’aal at Wyndham Street is a new building-based project which sees us taking up residence at a community space in the heart of Riverside.
 In partnership with South Riverside Community Development Centre (SRCDC) the space has been developed and refurbished with a view to accommodating a raft of new activities, to include a part-time co-working space, a Riverside library, and a variety of cultural and community projects aimed at communities right on the doorstep.
-Through the Al Mish’aal space and the activities we build around it, we want to ask these and other questions:
+Through the Al Mish’aal space and the activities built around it, we want to ask these and other questions:

 How do we build spaces in which culture is accessible not just as a one off, but continually into the future.